vuxcode/pr1-project-ZhannaSynchuk/time-report.md

 2022-04-28: 22.00 - 1h. added function equal that performs mathematical operations.

 2022-04-28: 23.00 - 1,5h. changed function equal so that after calculated result it will delete all content of arrays and math.operator for subsequent input of numbers

+2022-05-04: 11.30 - 1,5h. added function percentage and function empty